Troubleshooting in Windows Azure

 The debugging technique used for Windows Azure Cloud Services depends on the type of problem you are experiencing.
 Problems involving a specific role or role instance, for example a role failing to start or cycling, are best investigated using Remote Desktop.
 In these cases you will know which role or role instance is problematic and you can connect to the affected role.
 When a problem occurs and you are not sure what role instance is causing the problem, tracing and logging is a better method for troubleshooting.
 Windows Azure Diagnostics provides a mechanism to collect and manage trace and log information.

 Some new debugging features have been added to the Windows Azure SDK 1.7 including making it easier to find stack traces when exceptions occur and improvements in Remote Desktop connectivity.
 Stack traces are now included in the Windows Event Log, making it easier to see exactly what went wrong.
 In addition Remote Desktop connectivity has been improved.
 If your role is cycling or aborted you will be able to use Remote Desktop to connect to the problematic role and investigate the problem.

-The windows Azure Portal provides access to monitoring data that helps IT professionals and developers anticpate and diagnose problems in Windows Azure Cloud Services.
-By default values such as “CPU Percentage”, “Data In”, “Data Out”, “Disk Read Throughput” and “Disk Write Throughput” are collected by the host VM.
+The windows Azure Portal provides access to monitoring data that helps IT professionals and developers anticipate and diagnose problems in Windows Azure Cloud Services.
+By default values such as "CPU Percentage", "Data In", "Data Out", "Disk Read Throughput" and "Disk Write Throughput" are collected by the host VM.
 There is no configuration needed to enable these metrics for role instances and there is no cost impact to customers.
 Additional performance information can also be collected.
-To collect verbose diagnostic information you must have a valid diagnostics connection string as this information will be stored in Windows Azure Storage and will therefore incurr additional storage costs.
+To collect verbose diagnostic information you must have a valid diagnostics connection string as this information will be stored in Windows Azure Storage and will therefore incur additional storage costs.
 When user enables verbose monitoring, the portal will remotely configure role instances to collect the default set of performance counters.